badgkat/ChessBuilder/README.md

 # Chess Builder

 A custom chess variant in Pygame featuring:
-- **Gold Collection**: Pawns can accumulate gold when it’s your turn and your side is not in check.
+- **Gold Collection**: Pawns can accumulate gold when it's your turn and your side is not in check.
 - **Piece Purchases**: Spend gold to buy and place new pieces near your king.
 - **Promotion Choices**: Pawns can promote with an interactive menu.
 - **Optional Time Controls**: A built-in chess clock for timed games.